 one book-form dictionary (e.g. English-French, English-German, etc.); electronic dictionaries are not allowed

 Students preparing for the exam on their own may find the practice texts available in the booklet below useful.
 It is also useful to practice translating journal articles or primary texts, which can be found via the library's databases.
+The SAH office also has a few books from the Religion department list, which students can use to study.

 For those students who need instruction in the foreign language before taking the exam, the CGU Writing Center offers intensive courses (usually during the summer) in Spanish, French, and German for a fee.
 Students enrolled in these classes take the exam on the last day of class (the $25 fee for the exam is included in the price of the class).
 For more information about these classes, please visit the Writing Center’s webpage.
 Since these are non-credit courses, SAH does not provide tuition assistance.